Contact Center Best Practices: How to Fill The Gap Between Good and Great in Outsourced CX

 QA calibration sessions should follow a clear agenda:

 These sessions ensure consistency in evaluations by maintaining the same standard across both teams.
-With open communication and refined quality benchmarks, calibration sessions help both parties develop an understanding of performance criteria.
+With open communication and refined quality benchmarks, calibration sessions help both parties understand performance criteria.

 This ultimately leads to better business outcomes and, of course, a great customer experience.